ComNets-Bremen/NAVEL/prototypes/Food-Safety-Prototype/README.md

 The operation of the prototype is described in the following text.

-- When the prototype boots up, the red LED will blink 3 times to indicate that it is ready for operation.
+- When the prototype boots up, the red and green LEDs will blink sequentially 3 times to indicate that it is ready for operation.
-- When the button is pressed for a short time, between 5 and 7 seconds, the prototype will start logging the temperature.
-This is also considered as a reset of the system.
+- When the button is pressed for a short time, between 3 and 7 seconds, the prototype will start logging the temperature.
-- The temperature will be logged every 10 seconds and with a green blink of the LED.
+- The temperature will be logged every 10 seconds together with a green blink of the LED.
-- When logging the temperature, if the average temperature from the last 8 readings exceeds a threshold, set to 7 degrees celcius, then the red LED will be lit permenently until a reset is done.
+- When logging the temperature, if the average temperature from the last 8 readings exceeds a threshold (set to 7 degrees celcius), then the red LED will be lit permenently until a reset is done.
-- If a long button press is performed, a press between 10 and 15 seconds, the a WLAN access point and a web server is brout up by the protype.
+- If a long button press is performed, a press above 8 seconds, the a WLAN access point and a web server is brout up by the protype.
-- The user can connect to this WLAN AP and browse the web server to download data.
+- The user can connect to this WLAN AP and use a web browser to browse and download data.
-- A short press would reset the prototype to make it ready for its next use again.
+- A the same short press above, if done while the temperature is being logged, results in clearing the threshold exceed indicator (red LED) and starting a new round of temperature logging.

 ## Hardware